sarabsethi/rpi-eco-monitoring/README.md

 * Take the microSD card from the Pi, and make a copy of it onto your computer (How?).
 Now you can clone as many of these SD cards as you need for your monitoring devices with no extra setup required

 ### Setup from a stock Raspbian image
-If you would rather [start using a stock Raspbian image](https://www.raspberrypi.org/documentation/installation/installing-images/).
-There's an extra couple of steps before you start the above process.
+If you would rather start using a stock Raspbian image, there's an extra couple of steps before you start the above process.
+The below steps assume you have downloaded and installed the [Raspbian Stretch Lite image](https://www.raspberrypi.org/downloads/raspbian/).

+* Login when prompted with user 'pi' and password 'raspberry'
-* Type ``sudo raspi-config`` and configure the Pi to boot to a command line, without login required: option _Enable boot to Desktop/Scratch_
+* Type ``sudo raspi-config`` and configure the Pi to boot to a command line, without login required: option _Boot Options_ -> _Desktop / CLI_ -> _Console Autologin_
 * Clone this repository in the home directory of the Raspberry pi: ``git clone https://github.com/sarabsethi/rpi-eco-monitoring.git``
 * Configure the Pi to run ``recorder_startup_script.sh`` on boot by adding ``sudo -u pi ~/rpi-eco-monitoring/recorder_startup_script.sh;`` to the last line of the file ``/etc/profile`` (requires root)
 * Then follow the instructions above to complete the setup